ofey404/Application/handout/PS/subversions/Stanford/1-why-stanford.md

 ## Main

 Technology should help people develop themselves and connect together.
 I hold this belief since my first exposure to programming - installing Linux with the help of friendly strangers on the web.
 In my opinion, the heart of free/open-source collaboration is the way people work together, a healthy relationship.
-In the age of remote work, it's time to apply insights from free/open-source software to other non-CS areas, so I want to build an open-source version control system for digital illustrations.
+In the age of remote work, it's time to apply insights from free/open-source software to other non-CS areas.
+I want to build an open-source version control system for digital illustrations.

 Digital illustration creation has adopted CS as a core methodology, but mass social collaboration is yet to come.
 I explored popular illustration sharing sites like *pixiv* while learning to sketch, but artworks are shared in the final output figure file format, rather than shared by source like Github.
 Illustrators could have all merits programmers have enjoyed in open-source collaboration if the right tool is put into their hands.